 Breast reduction surgery is sometimes necessary for women with oversized breasts that have begun to droop.
-This is because heavy breasts often create various medical conditions including skeletal deformities, neck and back pain and severe headaches.
-Houston plastic surgeon, Dr. Leo Lapuerta, is a breast reduction specialist offering women in the greater Houston, Katy, and Pearland area the opportunity to have an increased quality of life with smaller, lighter breasts.
+This is because heavy breasts often create various medical conditions, including skeletal deformities, neck and back pain, and severe headaches.
+Houston plastic surgeon, Dr. Lapuerta, is a breast reduction specialist offering women in the greater Houston, Katy, and Pearland area the opportunity to have an increased quality of life with smaller, lighter breasts.
 During surgery, excess skin and tissue are removed.
-Some women may require a breast lift, and in many cases, the areola will be repositioned.
+Some women may require a breast lift in conjunction with breast reduction surgery, and in many cases, the areola will also need to be repositioned.

-During breast reduction surgery, surgeon skill is important.
-In addition to minimizing scarring, there will be a focus on maintaining a healthy blood supply to the nipple areola complex.
+During breast reduction surgery, surgeon skill is important, which is why it is important to only trust a plastic surgeon with an excellent reputation.
+In addition to minimizing breast reduction scars, there will be a focus on maintaining a healthy blood supply to the nipple areola complex.
 This is essential because once the nipple and areola are repositioned, blood vessels will work to reestablish blood flow in order to prevent discoloration of the nipple and loss of feeling.
-Excess breast tissue is generally removed through a liposuction method and loose skin will also be surgically removed.
+Excess breast tissue is generally removed through a liposuction method, and loose skin will also be surgically removed.

 An “anchor” incision is one of the most commonly used techniques during this surgery.
 An incision is made around the areola, which extends down to follow the natural curve and crease of the breast.
 It is also referred to as a vertical “T.” Once the breast is resized and reshaped, the nipple and areola will be repositioned and then the lift will be performed so the breast sits higher on the chest.
 The incisions will generally include absorbable stitches on the inside of the breast.
 There are variations to this incision pattern that can be used depending on breast size and aesthetic goals.